loicdescotte/loicdescotte.github.io/_posts/2022-09-09-traverse-optional-values.md

 ## Java version

-In Java we will use the stream API, which a bit more verbose but still working fine.
+In Java we will use the stream API, which is a bit more verbose but still working fine.
 Stream::flatMap will remove all the undefined elements and remove (like Scala's flatten) the Optional wrapper.

 ```java